mrcjkb/mrcjkb.github.io/posts/2023-06-06-luarocks-test.markdown

 By default, it will execute [`luarocks test`](https://github.com/luarocks/luarocks/wiki/test) with both the stable Neovim release and Neovim nightly as the Lua interpreter[^2], before publishing the plugin to LuaRocks.
+You can configure the action to run not only on tags, but also on pull requests (without publishing to LuaRocks.org).

 [^2]: `luarocks-tag-release` updates the Neovim interpreters weekly.

-There is a [PR](https://github.com/nvim-neorocks/luarocks-tag-release/pull/36) that will allow the action to run tests for each pull request, without releasing to LuaRocks.

 > **Note**
 >
 > `luarocks-tag-release` uses [`neorocks`](https://github.com/nvim-neorocks/neorocks),
-> a (slightly over-engineered) LuaRocks [nix](https://nixos.org/) derivation
+> a (slightly over-engineered) `luarocks` [nix](https://nixos.org/) derivation
-> configured to use Neovim, to run the tests.
+> configured to use Neovim's Lua interpreter, to run the tests.

 If you prefer not to publish your plugins to LuaRocks, I'll leave the exciting exercise of crafting a custom GitHub Action